-4. FREE TRADE AGREEMENT BETWEEN UKRAINE AND TURKEY
+3. FREE TRADE AGREEMENT BETWEEN UKRAINE AND TURKEY

-- ▶ Date of signing: 3 February 2022 - ▶ Status of ratification: The Turkish parliament ratified the agreement in August 2024, and Ukraine plans to complete ratification in 2025. - Main provisions: - Abolition of duties: Turkey cancels duties for 93.4% of industrial goods and 7.6% of agricultural goods from Ukraine.
-Ukraine abolishes duties for 56% of industrial goods from Turkey. - Protection of domestic producers: Ukraine retains duties on scrap, used cars and second-hand goods. - Establishment of a Joint Committee: To resolve disputes and monitor the implementation of the agreement.

-- Growth in trade between Ukraine and Turkey (expected to reach USD 10 billion). - Expanding opportunities for Ukrainian exporters (especially in the industrial sector).
+Date of signing: 3 February 2022

+- Status of ratification: The Turkish parliament ratified the agreement in August 2024, and Ukraine plans to complete ratification in 2025. - Main provisions: - Abolition of duties: Turkey cancels duties for 93.4% of industrial goods and 7.6% of agricultural goods from Ukraine.
+Ukraine abolishes duties for 56% of industrial goods from Turkey. - Protection of domestic producers: Ukraine retains duties on scrap, used cars and second-hand goods. - Establishment of a Joint Committee: To resolve disputes and monitor the implementation of the agreement. - Expected results: - Growth in trade between Ukraine and Turkey (expected to reach USD 10 billion). - Expanding opportunities for Ukrainian exporters (especially in the industrial sector).

-5. UPDATE ON THE UKRAINE-CANADA FREE TRADE AGREEMENT
+4. UPDATE ON THE UKRAINE-CANADA FREE TRADE AGREEMENT

-- ▶ Date of signature: 22 September 2023 (entered into force on 1 July 2024) - Main provisions: - Liberalisation of trade in services and investments: the agreement provides for liberalisation of the services market on the basis of the "negative list" principle, which means that everything that is not prohibited by the agreement is allowed.
-This will facilitate the maximum development of trade in services between Ukrainian and Canadian companies. - Facilitation of temporary entry: employees of Ukrainian companies, providing services in Canada, can apply for temporary entry under facilitated and extended conditions. - Digital trade: the agreement promotes the development of digital technologies and the construction of a free and open digital ecosystem of the economy, ensuring freedom of cross-border transfer of information and choosing the location of the equipment. - Cumulation of origin: for goods exported to Canada duty-free, it is allowed to use the components from the EU, the UK and Israel, which expands Ukraine's involvement in global supply chains

-- Strengthening the economic partnership: the updated agreement will contribute to the deepening of economic relations between Ukraine and Canada, stimulating a strong, sustainable and inclusive economic recovery. - Trade growth: in 2023, the volume of trade between the two countries increased by more than 55% to CAD 695 million.
+- Date of signature: 22 September 2023 (entered into force on 1 July 2024) - Main provisions: - Liberalisation of trade in services and investments: the agreement provides for liberalisation of the services market on the basis of the "negative list" principle, which means that everything that is not prohibited by the agreement is allowed. - Facilitation of temporary entry: employees of Ukrainian companies, providing services in Canada, can apply for temporary entry under facilitated and extended conditions. - Digital trade: the agreement promotes the development of digital technologies and the construction of a free and open digital ecosystem of the economy. - Cumulation of origin: allows duty-free exports to Canada using EU, UK, and Israel components enhancing Ukraine's role in global supply chains - Expected results: - Strengthening the economic partnership: the updated agreement will contribute to the deepening of economic relations between Ukraine and Canada, stimulating a strong, sustainable and inclusive economic recovery. - Trade growth: in 2023, the volume of trade between the two countries increased by more than 55% to CAD 695 million.
 Further growth in trade and investment is expected. - Expanded participation in global markets: Ukrainian producers have the opportunity to integrate deeper into international supply chains and expand their presence in the Canadian market.